aridjayarecipes/cutesrecipes.web.app/content/post/2176-steps-to-make-speedy-pickled-plum-rice-with-ooba-and-sesami.md

 1. Prepare 1 teaspoon sweet sake(mirin)

-For the times when you realize you've eaten too much white rice.
+For the times when you realize you&#39;ve eaten too much white rice.
 And the thought of eating more white.
 Steamed Rice with Pickled Japanese Plums.
 All Reviews for Steamed Rice with Pickled Japanese Plums.

 <!--inarticleads2-->